Home Discover Australia Explore Tasmania: Top Attractions and Must-See Destinations

 If you are flying, you will need to rent a vehicle on arrival.
 If you visit Tasmania in high season, i.e. summer, count at least $300 per week for a basic car and $800 for a campervan.
 We advise you to compare the options available on specialized sites such as Motorhome Republic if you want to rent a van, or Airport Rentals for car rental.

-What’s the best time to visit Tasmania?
+Best time to visit Tasmania

+Tasmania experiences four distinct seasons and enjoys an oceanic climate.
 The best time to fully enjoy the country is the summer months, from December to February.
 These months are the hottest with temperatures between 18 and 23°C. Summer is perfect for hiking, swimming at the beach or outdoor activities.
 However, the weather can change very quickly.
 So be prepared and always leave equipped: windbreaker, sweater, sunscreen, water…

 Also read: Climate and Weather in Tasmania